 Kent College Junior School can be found in the charming village of Harbledown, just a mile outside Canterbury.
 The school is located within 14 acres of English countryside so there is plenty of space for its 216 pupils to embrace work and play.

-With a new Head on the horizon, this progressive school takes on a bespoke tailored learning experience for each child that passes through its doors through its Accelerated Learning and GREAT Scheme.
+With a new Head, this progressive school takes on a bespoke tailored learning experience for each child that passes through its doors through its Accelerated Learning and GREAT Scheme.
 Plus it places a strong emphasis on nurturing its pupils’ talents as part of its Christian Methodist principles.
 Throw in some extensive and recently renovated facilities with a choice of over 80 after-school clubs and activities, and you have all the winning ingredients here for a leading Independent School.

 Further music to your ears may be the fact that Kent College can accommodate your children from the age of 3 months to Year 6 (plus offers boarding from Year 4) and beyond if you want to extend the education onto the equally impressive Senior School (which was founded in 1885) positioned on a different campus within the city environs.
 There’s no need for more exams or to look elsewhere once you have ensconced your children here.
 Phew!

 There’s plenty to like at Kent College as the school is the former home of the Victorian artist Thomas Sidney Cooper R.A., (it was purchased by the Senior School in 1945) and this home-away-from-home culture is very much part of the school’s charm and culture.
 The facilities are extensive and include tennis courts, swimming pool, Sports Hall, Music Studio, rehearsal rooms plus acres of playing area for the children during break time, which is one of the many winning aspects about the place.